 10. Dishes and Cups

-My family still uses tissues for wiping noses, but Stacy of Stacy Makes Cents makes a great case for using handkerchiefs.
+My family still uses tissues for wiping noses, but other naturally-minded friends have recommended we try using handkerchiefs.

 12. Wool Dryer Balls